wlandau/crew/README.md

 The `crew` package has unavoidable risk.
 It is your responsibility as the user to safely use `crew`.
 Please read the final clause of the [software license](https://wlandau.github.io/crew/LICENSE.html).

-### Bugs

-`crew` is experimental new software, and it has known bugs such as
-<https://github.com/wlandau/crew/issues/75>.
-Use at your own risk.
-Please report bugs to <https://github.com/wlandau/crew/issues>.

 ### Security